Language Spoken in Croatia: Is English Enough for Tourists?

 Alright, let’s chat about the other languages you’ll hear in Croatia – it’s not just Croatian and English, you know!

-So, besides Croatian, there’s a whole mix of languages of Croatia that are spoken by different folks here as minority languages.
+So, besides Croatian, there’s a whole mix of languages spoken by different folks here as minority languages.
 Think of it like a linguistic buffet.
 You’ve got

 • Serbian